nptscot/npw/web/src/manual/index.md

 - Existing segregated tracks and off-road cycleways.
 - All arterial roads, i.e. trunk, A, B and C roads.

-In each case, each road/street/path segment will be automatically allocated to a tier (Primary / Secondary / Local access / Long distance).
+In each case, each road segment will be automatically allocated to a tier (Primary / Secondary / Local access / Long distance).
 These can be toggled within the network panel at the bottom of the map, which also provides a legend for the colourings.

 If you choose more than one of the sources, any overlapping parts will automatically be de-duplicated.

 Naturally the existing on-street network contains much existing infrastructure that does not form part of an appropriate network, so you should carefully consider what should or should not be used in your area.
 Therefore, if you start from any of the above options, you should audit everything to make sure it really matches the expectations given.
-There is always the possibility of incorrect data or, in the case of the coherent network, limitations arising from use of an algorithm.
+There is always the possibility of incorrect data.

 If a particular street/path is incorrect or missing, you can give feedback using the button in the bottom-left of the map.